cloudwithanne/Hosting-website-using-apache-server/README.md

 # Hosting a Website on Apache Server

-This document explains how to provision an AWS EC2 instance running Ubuntu, installing Apache2, deploy a simple HTML page.
+This document explains how to provision an AWS EC2 instance running Ubuntu, installing Apache2, and deploying a simple HTML page.

 ## Table of Contents